-Orocobre Limited (ASX: ORE, TSX: ORL) ("Orocobre" or "the Company") is pleased to provide this update on the brine sampling of diamond core hole CAU22 in the SE Sector of the Cauchari JV property located in Jujuy Province, Argentina.
+Orocobre Limited (ASX: ORE, TSX: ORL) ("Orocobre" or "the Company") provides the following general update on activities at the Cauchari JV property located in Jujuy Province, Argentina.

 The exploration program is being managed by JV partner Advantage Lithium Corp. ("Advantage Lithium") (TSX Venture: AAL) (OTCQX: AVLIF) who hold 75% of Cauchari.
 Orocobre owns 33.5% of Advantage Lithium's issued capital and 25% directly in the joint venture.